TheJedinator/personal_site/_posts/2024-12-19-work-setup.md

 I already talked about this in the intro.
 I started writing python professionally with PyCharm.
 I still feel something for it, like we all do with our firsts I guess.
-What I use it for now is mostly refactoring big swaths of code - renaming variables, changing signatures for methods that used in lots of places.
+What I use it for now is mostly refactoring big swaths of code - renaming variables, changing signatures for methods that are used in lots of places.
 I also use it for its universal search, if I know what a thing is roughly called I can find with PyCharm search everywhere, when I really just can't in VSCode.
-That said, with fzf and Neovim, I don't think is a use case any longer.
+That said, with fzf and Neovim, I don't think this is a use case any longer.

 ### [Kitty](https://sw.kovidgoyal.net/kitty/) Terminal

 To have a good Neovim experience, one needs a good terminal.
 My colleague Dusty recommended Kitty, and so that's what I switched to when I started transitioning to Neovim.
-Prior to that, I was an [iterm2](https://iterm2.com) user for as long as I have a used a mac, as I found it to be the most like [terminator](https://gnome-terminator.org) from my Linux days.
+Prior to that, I was an [iterm2](https://iterm2.com) user for as long as I have a used a Mac, as I found it to be the most like [terminator](https://gnome-terminator.org) from my Linux days.

 The few things I know about kitty are that it uses GPU and VRAM to increase